How Golf Mobility Can Increase Distance

 Increasing Golf Mobility: A Checklist

 There are myriad reasons you might struggle with golf mobility, and every golfer’s body is different.
-So, while there’s no guaranteed, one-size-fits-all solution, you do have an excellent shot at restoring some range of motion by trying each of these tricks:
+So, while there’s no guaranteed, one-size-fits-all solution to the perfect golf swing, you do have an excellent shot at restoring some range of motion by trying each of these tricks:

 - Take your stance with your toes pointed slightly away from one another.